Elizabeth Goryunova PhD, M.B.A.

 Specifically, this qualitative study seeks to answer the following research questions: Which styles of leadership do Gen Z and Millennials desire in order to obtain maximum engagement and organizational loyalty?
 What motivates Millennials and GenZ employment seekers to accept a job and stay at their respective organization aside from monetary compensation?
 Participant sample includes Millennial and Gen Z age individuals currently between the age of 18-37.
 Data is collected through surveys and interviews; and analyzed for common themes and patterns.
 The outcome of the study will help leaders determine what they could offer or improve to retain workers from the Millennial and Gen Z workforce and provide insight of how younger leaders can engage their employees.

 McClement, Andrew, "Generational Differences in Organizational Culture" (2019).
-Thinking Matters Symposium.
+Thinking Matters Symposium Archive.
 196.